narf9995/CARPS/README.md

     GM: Give me a reflex save Paladin.
     New Mage: Wait... what?

-It's easy to place the blame on the players for not learning the system you as a gamemaster had to learn, but keep in mind that people have different skill sets and learning methods.
-What makes sense to you might not make sense to them and vice versa.
+It's easy to place the blame on the players for not learning the system you as a gamemaster had to learn, but keep in mind that people have different skill sets & learning methods.
+What makes sense to you might not make sense to them & vice versa.
 If this is a recurring issue across systems, players, & gamemasters, as I have observed; then there must be some core issue regarding accessibility in RPGs as a emerging form of **transmedia** storytelling.

 **Transmedia is defined as:** a narrative that extends beyond multiple media forms (often digital) that also plays to the strength those forms; that may or may not be interactive.